shawn61cp/calibre2jellyfin/README.md

   * .../author/series/book/...
   * .../book/...
 * Destination book folder contains
-  * symlink to book file in Calibre library
+  * symlink to (single) book file in Calibre library (based on configured order of preference)
   * symlink to cover image in Calibre library
   * copy, possibly modified, of Calibre's metadata file
 * Books are selected for inclusion by listing author folders in the .cfg file